FCC Says It Was Victim of Cyberattack After John Oliver Show

 We're really heading into Idiocracy territory.

-Humor is good at dispelling fear (Score:2)
+Humor is good at dispelling fear (Score:3)

 Except that comedy news shows actually tend to be rather intelligent and their humor is often quite smart.
 And the shows I watch seem to make fun of politicians on all sides.
 It's entertaining as well as thought-provoking.
 Anything that can shed light on the dark places using humor (as in actual humor) is a very good thing indeed.